 There are some studies which have looked at colours and some people believe certain shades affect our mood.
 Colour has no effect on how well you sleep but it does affect how you feel about the bedroom space.

 You would imagine that a more calming environment would feature more muted or pastel colours such as creams, blush pinks or duck egg blues.
-Soft and soothing especially when you contrast them with purples and reds which are vivid, and therefore tend to be more stimulating.
+These colours are soft and soothing especially when you contrast them with purples and reds which are vivid and therefore tend to be more stimulating.

-However if you love the colour red and it makes you happy, then go with it – you could perhaps incorporate into bedding or furnishings.
+However, if you love the colour red and it makes you happy, then go with it – you could perhaps incorporate it into bedding or furnishings.
 There’s no point having a duck egg blue bedroom if you hate the colour duck egg blue!

 Research has shown that using certain scents in a room can help promote sleep.
-What aromatherapy does is creates an atmosphere that is relaxing and calming, which can help you wind down to sleep.
-It is also good as part of a routine that, through continued use, your brain will pick up as a cue that it’s almost time for bed.
+Aromatherapy creates an atmosphere that’s relaxing and calming, which can help you wind down to sleep.
+It’s also good as part of a routine that, through continued use, your brain will pick up as a cue that it’s almost time for bed.

 Something like lavender works well as it has been shown to decrease heart rate and blood pressure.
 Try the scents in oils, candles or even body creams and make it part of your bedroom routine.

 You want your bedroom to be a safe, calm haven devoted to sleep.
 Adorn it with things you love like pictures of family or your favourite artwork.
-Some people like plants or fresh flowers as they bring energy into the room and certain plants help to purify the air.
+Some people like fresh flowers or plants as they bring energy into the room and certain plants help to purify the air.